HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### createCourseVersion_ms.php
 __createCourseVersion_ms.php__ checks the user's login and permissions, creates a new course version (new version of an existing course) in the database if the user is a superuser, retrieves the latest course version's ID.
-The microservice also retrieves all updated data from the database (through retrieveCourseedService_ms.php).
+The microservice also retrieves all updated data from the database (through retrieveCourseedService_ms.php) as the output for the microservice.
 See __retrieveCourseedService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php